attaeht/otrov/README.md

 # Otrov

-Otrov is a free web proxy designed to end cencorship
+Otrov is a free web proxy designed to end censorship

 ## How to host Otrov?